RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

-Issues: Jesus and Punishment
+Jesus and Punishment

-For Christians, Jesus’ teaching and actions have a huge influence over their perspectives on ethical issues.
+For Christians, Jesus’ teaching and actions have a huge influence on their perspectives regarding ethical issues.
 In the case of punishment, Jesus is repeatedly shown to look beyond what people have done and offer mercy to them.
 One example is found in John’s gospel.
 In Chapter 8, some religious leaders bring a woman caught in adultery to Jesus and ask him whether she should be stoned to death.
 This was the standard penalty for adultery at the time.

 But Jesus does not follow the letter of the law: he instead tells them that whoever is without sin (i.e. has never done anything wrong themselves) should throw the first stone.
 None of the men could do it; all had committed wrong-doing and so left.
 When Jesus asks the woman where her accusers were, and she pointed out that they had gone, he tells her ‘Then neither do I condemn you: go and sin no more.’

 This idea, of bringing guilty people to a place where they can live good lives, is fundamental in many Christians’ view of punishment.
 It is not punishment for punishment’s sake, but something that aims to restore people, always offering the offender a second chance.
-This links into the wider issue of what Christians believe about human nature, sin and forgiveness.
+This links into the wider issue of what Christians believe about human nature, sin, and forgiveness.

 The Bible teaches that all people have messed up and have gone against the will of God.
 All people fall short of God's standards.
 Christians believe that God became human, in the form of Jesus, and died on the cross as a way of taking the punishment that people deserve.
 It is because of Jesus' death and resurrection that Christians believe humans can have their sins forgiven.
-So for Christians, even the most hardened criminal can receive God's forgiveness if they are sorry and repent.
+So Christians believe that even the most hardened criminal can receive God's forgiveness if they are sorry and repent.
 Everyone is capable of change.